 Motor Cabling & Reflected Wave

-The cabling between the drive and the motor has a characteristic impedance which is dependent on the cable length and the physical properties of the cable material.
+The cabling between the drive and the motor has a characteristic impedance that is dependent on the cable length and the physical properties of the cable material.
 The motor cabling acts as a transmission line and propagates the drive’s output voltage to the motor.
 If the impedance of the motor and cabling are not matched, a wave reflection will occur at the motor load – this results in a voltage overshoot or “ringing” at the motor terminals and a reflected wave back to the drive.

 In a worst-case scenario, the reflected wave could be added to the fundamental waveform coming from the drive resulting in a significantly higher voltage at the motor terminals.
 Longer motor leads have larger impedances, ultimately increasing the voltage at the motor leads.
-For this reason, it is a best to mount the motor and drive as close together as possible.
+For this reason, it is best to mount the motor and drive as close together as possible.

 In practical terms, what does this mean?
 Let’s look at a typical VFD installation with a 25Ft. cable length and no dV/dt choke.
 At the motor terminals, we see a voltage of 988V even though the DC bus on the VFD is only 675V.